CiscoDevNet/monitoring-as-code/OpenShift/ClusterAgent/README.md

 ## User rights

-Make sure user has rights to perform updates on the cluster
+Make sure user has rights to perform updates on the cluster:

 ```
 oc adm policy add-role-to-user <role> <user>